Estonia Digital Nomad Visa Requirements 2025: Best Steps

 • Proof of medical insurance that covers you in Estonia

-We use Genki for our medical insurance.
+We use Genki for our travel health insurance as budget digital nomads.

 3. You can submit your application and all documents in person at one of the approved embassies or at the Police and Border Guard Board office in Estonia.

-4. Wait for confirmation of approval (about 15 to 30 days).
+4. You will wait for confirmation of approval, which typically takes 15 to 30 days.

 Pros and Cons of Being a Digital Nomad in Estonia

 Considering whether to live and work in Estonia as a digital nomad?
-Weigh these these pros and cons.
+Weigh these pros and cons.

 Benefits of Living in Estonia